SWAPGS (security vulnerability)

 SWAPGS, also known as Spectre variant 1, is a computer security vulnerability that utilizes the branch prediction used in modern microprocessors.
-Most processors use a form of speculative execution, this feature allows the processors to make educated guesses about the instructions that will most likely need to be executed in the near future.
-This speculation can leave traces in the cache, which attackers use to extract data using a timing attack, similar to side-channel exploitation of Spectre.
+Most modern processors use a form of speculative execution, where the processor begins work on a task before it is known if that task needs to be executed or not.
+Even if it is determined that the task was not needed, this speculation can leave traces in the processor's cache.
+Attackers can then extract these artifacts using a timing attack, similar to side-channel exploitation of Spectre.